AlikhanNurkamal/jusan_datathon/README.md

 # JUSAN BANK DATATHON, TEAM EVEREST
 This is the repository of EVEREST's team for the Datathon case by Jusan Bank.

+# Overall
+The main model code is in the `jusan-model.ipynb` notebook, so only it matters during the testing process.

 # Exploratory Data Analysis
 The `data-preprocessing.ipynb` notebook contains all code that has been used to clean, preprocess, and prettify the original dataset.
 It does not contain any models that have been used to predict customers' labels.